trixi-framework/Trixi.jl/docs/src/tutorials/pages/testing_repository.md

 This file is just for testing which packages are installed in the notebook (via binder).

-In Trixi Project.toml the package Printf is installed
+In the root Project.toml the package Printf is installed

 ```julia
 using Printf